How to Recover Files Deleted from iCloud Backup: 3 Methods

 An iCloud backup is different from an iTunes/Finder backup, which can also be deleted or corrupted.
 However, you can still recover a deleted iTunes backup as long as it hasn’t been overwritten.

-Is it Possible to Recover Deleted iCloud Backup?
+When Is It Possible to Restore Files Deleted From an iCloud Backup?

 How to Recover Files Deleted from iCloud Backup